October 6, 2022

 The multi-dimensional consumer

-The drive towards being unique is on contrary to the ‘individualism’ in western cultures that encourages you to define yourself independent of society.
-It is on contrary to the Japanese sense as well where you would want to fit in – Chinese have always wanted to be acknowledged as different and special.
+The drive to be unique is at odds with the 'individualism' of Western cultures, which encourages people to define themselves independently of society.
+It is also at odds with the Japanese sense of fitting in - the Chinese have always wanted to be recognised as different and special.

-In all cases, people crave societal acknowledgement.
-This idea of sub-tribal identity and having shared passion is (also) something that motivates a lot of today’s social dynamics.
-People want to get together with people with shared interests.
+In all cases, people crave social recognition.
+This idea of sub-tribal identity and shared passion is (also) something that motivates a lot of today's social dynamics.
+People want to associate with people who share their interests.

-Brands that are lifting people through identify articulation are key: Brands that can be ‘Sherpas’ will be very powerful.
+Brands that lift people up by articulating identity are key: Brands that can be 'sherpas' will be very powerful.

 From ‘place first’ to ‘people first’